AnotherMedo/gask/docs/pages/1 - Cask - a Scala HTTP micro-framework.md

 * A parameter of the same name as the variable path segment of the same name as you (e.g. `:userName` above).
 This can be a `String,` or other primitive types like `Int`, `Boolean`, `Byte`, `Short`, `Long`, `Float`, `Double`
-* A parameter of type `segments: cask.RemainingPathSegments`, if you want to allow the endpoint to handle arbitrary sub-paths of the given path
+* A parameter of type `segments: gask.RemainingPathSegments`, if you want to allow the endpoint to handle arbitrary sub-paths of the given path

 ## Query Params